wiemanboy/UbuntuWebserver/README.md

 ## Building

-This repo includes a [docker compose](docker-compose.yml) that can be used to start up the different services in swarm mode, to do so run:
+This repo includes multiple docker-compose files that can be used to start up the different services in swarm mode, to do so run: